Kalorama Triangle Historic District: Early estates

-Kalorama Park is where John Little's estate was located.
+Kalorama Park is where John Little's estate was.

 The first house built in modern-day Kalorama Triangle was Cliffbourne, where Cliffbourne Street is now located, between Biltmore and Calvert Streets.
 There was a winding road off Columbia Road, then called Taylor Lane, to reach the Cliffbourne estate.
-The site was owned or leased by several individuals in the 19th century, including Colonel George Bomford and U.S. Representative Selah R. Hobbie.
+The site was owned or leased by several people in the 19th century, including Colonel George Bomford and U.S. Representative Selah R. Hobbie.
 William Thornton wanted land in Kalorama Triangle and around 34 acre was deeded to him in 1817.
 He never lived on the property, and after his death, his widow sold the lot to brothers Christian and Matthew Hines.
 They built a modest-sized home, but after making poor financial investments, they defaulted on the land's mortgage payments.

-The next owner was John Little, whose large house once stood where Kalorama Park is now located.
+The next owner was John Little, whose large house once stood where Kalorama Park is now.
 Due to the growing size of his family, and the success of his businesses, Little kept expanding his estate.
-By the early 1860s, Little had the large house, a carriage house, a smaller house, and multiple industrial buildings on his estate.
-There were 17 slaves owned by Little and his relatives, all of whom were freed in 1862, due to legislative actions by Senator Henry Wilson and President Abraham Lincoln.
-One of his slaves, Hortense Prout, attempted to flee the previous year, but was caught and put in jail.
-Because of her brave attempt and due to the site where she lived, the Kalorama Park and Archeological District is a historic landmark and included in the National Underground Railroad Network.
+By the early 1860s, Little had the large house, a carriage house, a smaller house, and several industrial buildings on his estate.
+Little and his relatives owned 17 enslaved people.
+One of them, Hortense Prout, attempted to flee in 1861, but was caught and put in jail; the Kalorama Park and Archeological Site is consequently a historic landmark and included in the National Underground Railroad Network.
+The following year, the people enslaved by the Littles were freed through legislative actions by Senator Henry Wilson and President Abraham Lincoln.

 During the Civil War, a large influx of soldiers arrived to the city and its outlying areas.
 The Cliffbourne estate was commandeered and used as a cavalry barracks.
 The barracks became a large hospital for the Veteran Reserve Corps and captive Confederate Army soldiers in 1862.
-One civilian who would make frequent visits to the hospital was Walt Whitman, sitting with and talking to wounded soldiers.
+One civilian who made frequent visits to the hospital was Walt Whitman, sitting with and talking to wounded soldiers.
 When Little died in 1876, his reported $1 million estate was left to his five daughters, including valuable land they later sold.
 In the last few decades of the 19th century, Representative John B. Alley and Senator Lyman R. Casey owned the Cliffbourne estate.
 The last owner, inventor Marion C. Stone, died in 1899, the same year the Cliffbourne house was demolished.